dowjones/react-dropdown-tree-select/README.md

 `disabled=true` disables the dropdown completely.
 This is useful during form submit events.
 `readOnly=true` makes the dropdown read only, which means that the user can still interact with it but cannot change any of its values.
 This can be useful for display only forms.

+### id

+Type: `string`

+Specific id for container.
+The container renders with a default id of `rddts-N` where N is count of the current component rendered.

+Use to ensure a own unique id when a simple counter is not sufficient, e.g in a partial server render (SSR)

 ## Styling and Customization